 - Stimuleus and Activities: avoid excessive exercise and stimulus close to bedtime.

-SLEEP APNEA POSITIONING TIP
+🩺SLEEP APNEA POSITIONING TIP #1

 You can try placing an inflated donut-shaped cone to keep the neck stretched while asleep.
+You can also tape on it a pulse electromagnetic loop (tPEMT) to help with inflammation.

 You can place a pillow under the chin.
 It will help extend the bully’s short neck and airways and reduce obstructive soft tissue.

-Bulldog Sleep Apnea Therapeutic Bully Supplements
+Bulldog Sleep Apnea Therapeutic Supplements

-Immune Boosting for Sleep Apnea
+1. Immune Boosting for Sleep Apnea

 Help support the immune system in fighting infections, immune-mediated conditions, chronic disease, and cancer